Mtwod/app_tuto_stripe/README.md

 ## Links

-This repo is related to an article I wrote on Medium in french :
+This repo is related to an article I wrote on [Medium in french](https://medium.com/@maximewong/fr-ruby-on-rails-comment-installer-la-gem-stripe-tutoriel-et-cas-simple-dutilisation-4e95a278846a)

 Hope you enjoy it !